karthik947/TwittertoDiscord/README.md

 # Twitter to Discord using Webhooks
 This is a new version of "TweetMonitor" tool that I shared few weeks ago.
 In this new program, the tweets are posted onto a discord server instead of desktop notifications.

-### Verion 4
+### Update [6/5/2020]
 Twitter UI has been recently updated.
-So releasing a new version to make it compatible with the new UI.
-Older versions are obsolete.
+So this version is no longer active.
+Please download version4 branch.

 ### Key Updates
 * Instead of desktop notifications, tweets are send to discord server.